surwall/docs/code/devops/processes.md

 ### Windows

-A large amount of programs aren't command line programs.
+A large amount of programs aren't console apps.
 So sometimes we may start a GUI Apps, how do we let our terminal stop waiting the GUI closing.
 Type `typora.exe someParameter &`, the key is the ampersand, that indicates to run it in the background.
 Beware that this only works on latest PowerShell, I recommend you to use PowerShell7.